 Airline Regional Sales Manager

 Airline Regional Sales Managers are responsible for developing and maintaining relationships with key clients in their region.
 They work with airline executives to create sales plans and identify new growth opportunities.
 They must be able to build strong relationships with clients and be able to negotiate favorable contracts.
-If you have a passion for aviation and want a career that will keep you on your toes, consider becoming an Airline Regional Sales Manager.
+If you have a passion for selling and see yourself in the aviation industry and want a career that will keep you on your toes, consider becoming an Airline Regional Sales Manager.

 Airline Reservations Sales Agent

 Airline reservation sales agents are the front line of customer service for airlines.
 They are responsible for helping passengers book flights, reserve seats, and make changes to their reservations.
 They also handle customer complaints and provide assistance as needed.
 The role of airline reservation sales agent can be a challenging but rewarding one.
 It is a great opportunity for young people who are interested in travel and customer service.

 Airline ticket agents are responsible for a wide variety of tasks, such as issuing tickets, checking in passengers, and handling baggage.
 They must be able to work quickly and efficiently, and they need to have excellent customer service skills.
 A college degree is not typically required for this position, but it is helpful to have some customer service or aviation experience.
 Airline ticket agents can expect to earn a salary of around $35,000 per year.

 Avionics Technicians are responsible for the installation and maintenance of avionics equipment in aircraft.
 They must be able to read blueprints and schematic diagrams, as well as have a working knowledge of electronics and computers.
 Avionics Technicians typically work for airlines, aircraft manufacturers, or maintenance companies.